 Generally, early voting in person begins the 17th day before Election Day (if that’s a weekend, early voting starts on Monday) and ends the 4th day before election day.
 (EXCEPTION: Early voting for elections held in May starts the 12th day before Election Day and ends on the 4th day before Election Day.)

 Vote at a location in your political subdivision that’s close to where you live or work.
-All other voting rules and procedures apply – e.g., eligibility, identification, polling hours.
+All other voting rules and procedures apply – e.g., eligibility and polling hours.

 Vote early by mail.